-On October 9, 2019, Gwenada Malcolm filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
-Petitioner alleges that she suffered a Table Injury - Shoulder Injury Related to Vaccine Administration ("SIRVA") - as a result of her December 5, 2017 influneza ("flu") vaccination.
-Petition at 1.
+On January 29, 2020, Patricia Snelson filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
+Petitioner alleges that that she suffered a Table injury - Shoulder Injury Related to Vaccine Administration ("SIRVA") as a result of her November 14, 2018 influneza ("flu") vaccination.
+Amended Petition, filed September 23, 2020, at 1.
+Petitioner further alleges that the vaccine was administered within the United States, that she suffered the residual effects of her injury for more than six months, and that there has been no prior award or settlement of a civil action on her behalf as a result of her injury.
+See Amended Petition ¶¶ 3, 23-24.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.